SynEdgy/Sampler.AzureDevOpsTasks/README.md

 - `true`: Always create a changelog PR, even on preview releases.
 - `false`: Only create a changelog PR for full releases.
 Default.

+#### Section GitConfig

+This configures git.  user name and e-mail address of the user before task pushes the tag.

+##### Property UserName

+User name of the user that should push the tag.

+##### Property UserEmail

+E-mail address of the user that should push the tag.